-Austen uses gypsies for their exotic qualities; they heighten Frank's rescue of Harriet into a romantic, unusual episode.
+Austen uses gypsies for their exotic qualities, their "otherness/" They heighten Frank's rescue of Harriet into a romantic, unusual episode.
 Reflecting on the incident later, Emma thinks: "Such an adventure as this,—a fine young man and a lovely young woman thrown together in such a way, could hardly fail of suggesting certain ideas to the coldest heart and the steadiest brain...
 It was a very extraordinary thing!
 Nothing of the sort had ever occurred before to any young ladies in the place, within her memory; no rencontre, no alarm of the kind;—and now it had happened to the very person, and at the very hour, when the other very person was chancing to pass by to rescue her!"

 So if Emma is about land enclosure, who is the horrible person who wants to enclose the fields around Highbury to line his own pockets?
 Who is behind the drive to starve the gypsies and subdue the peasants?